Hittite language: Plosives

 Hittite had two series of consonants, one which was written always geminate in the original script, and another that was always simple.
 In cuneiform, all consonant sounds except for glides could be geminate.
 It has long been noticed that the geminate series of plosives is the one descending from Proto-Indo-European voiceless stops, and the simple plosives come from both voiced and voiced aspirate stops, which is often referred as Sturtevant's law.
 Because of the typological implications of Sturtevant's law, the distinction between the two series is commonly regarded as one of voice.
 However, there is no agreement over the subject among scholars since some view the series as if they were differenced by length, which a literal interpretation of the cuneiform orthography would suggest.

-Supporters of a length distinction usually point the fact that Akkadian, the language from which the Hittites borrowed the cuneiform script, had voicing, but Hittite scribes used voiced and voiceless signs interchangeably.
+Supporters of a length distinction usually point to the fact that Akkadian, the language from which the Hittites borrowed the cuneiform script, had voicing, but Hittite scribes used voiced and voiceless signs interchangeably.
 Alwin Kloekhorst also argues that the absence of assimilatory voicing is also evidence for a length distinction.
-He points out that the word "e-ku-ud-du - [ɛ́gʷtu]" does not show any voice assimilation.
+He points out that the word "e-ku-ud-du – [ɛ́kʷːtu]" does not show any voice assimilation.
 However, if the distinction were one of voice, agreement between the stops should be expected since the velar and the alveolar plosives are known to be adjacent since that word's "u" represents not a vowel but labialization.